First Nutrition Research Designs and Methods Workshop

 In-person in Jerash, Jordan | August 6 -11, 2022

-The Nutrition Research Designs and Methods Workshop is an initiative of the Jordan Nutrition Innovation Lab from Tufts University in collaboration with the University of Jordan (School of Nursing and Agriculture).
+The Nutrition Research Designs and Methods Workshop is an initiative of the Jordan Nutrition Innovation Lab from Tufts University.
 The objective of the Lab is to enhance its ongoing support in building individual and institutional capacity in research and training focused on maternal, infant, and child health and nutrition in Jordan.

 The no-cost workshop will be held from August 6-11, 2022 in Jerash, Jordan.
 This will be preceded by a weekly online preparatory and reading period during July 3-9 and July 17- August 5 (accounting for Eid-Al-Adha holidays from July 10-16).